 6.7 LIMITED TRANSFERABILITY.
 If permitted by the Committee in the Agreement, a Participant may transfer an Option granted hereunder, including, but not limited to, transfers to members of his or her Immediate Family (as defined below), to one or more trusts for the benefit of such Immediate Family members, or to one or more partnerships where such Immediate Family members are the only partners, if (i) the Participant does not receive any consideration in any form whatsoever for such transfer, (ii) such transfer is permitted under applicable tax laws, and (iii) the Participant is an Insider, such transfer is permitted under Rule 16b-3 of the Exchange Act as in effect from time to time.
 Any Option so transferred shall continue to be subject to the same terms and conditions in the hands of the transfere as were applicable to said Option immediately prior to the transfer thereof.
-Any reference in any such Agreement to the employment by or performance of services for the Company by the Participant and the Participant's spouse, children and grandchildren.
-Any Option that is granted pursuant to any Agreement that did not initially expressly allow the transfer, shall not be transferable by the Participant other than by will or by the laws of descent and distribution and such Option thus shall be exercisable in the Participant's lifetime only by the Participant.
+Any reference in any such Agreement to the employment by or performance of services for the Company by the Participant shall continue to refer to the employment of, or performance by, the transferring Participant.
+For purposes hereof, "Immediate Family" shall mean the Participant and the Participant's spouse, children and grandchildren.
+Any Option that is granted pursuant to any Agreement that did not initially expressly allow the transfer of said Option and that has not been amended to expressly permit such transfer, shall not be transferable by the Participant other than by will or by the laws of descent and distribution and such Option thus shall be exercisable in the Participant's lifetime only by the Participant.